alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2022-01-03-proof-of-concept-of-behave-framework-compared-to-shunit2.md

 ## Conclusion

 This concludes my post comparing the behave BDD framework with the Bash and shunit2 framework that I personally prefer.
 I have shown how to set it all up and given a simplest example.
-I did not cover some of the features but they would be easy to pick up from here.
+I did not cover all of the features but the remainder would be easy to pick up from here.
 I then rewrote this in Bash and shunit2 and found that the Bash code ended up simpler in my own opinion.

 ## See also